pedalboard/pedalboard-led-ring/README.md

 # An adressable RGB LED ring around foot button

+NOTE: In favour of the pedalboard-neopixel-ring project, this project will currently not be further developed

 A pcb that can create a RGB color ring around a foot button.
 The led rings can be cascaded and addressed via a single serial line.